Ohio State visits Murray and Iowa - WTOP News

 BOTTOM LINE: Iowa faces the Ohio State Buckeyes after Kris Murray scored 28 points in Iowa’s 68-56 win against the Minnesota Golden Gophers.

-The Hawkeyes are 12-2 in home games.
-Iowa is the leader in the Big Ten with 12.0 fast break points.
+The Hawkeyes are 12-2 on their home court.
+Iowa averages 80.6 points and has outscored opponents by 7.2 points per game.

-The Buckeyes have gone 3-11 against Big Ten opponents.
-Ohio State is 5-5 when it wins the turnover battle and averages 10.7 turnovers per game.
+The Buckeyes are 3-11 against Big Ten opponents.
+Ohio State ranks eighth in the Big Ten scoring 32.4 points per game in the paint led by Zed Key averaging 7.5.

 TOP PERFORMERS: Murray is shooting 35.6% from beyond the arc with 2.2 made 3-pointers per game for the Hawkeyes, while averaging 21 points and 8.5 rebounds.
-Filip Rebraca is averaging 15.2 points and 7.9 rebounds over the past 10 games for Iowa.
+Filip Rebraca is shooting 57.1% and averaging 15.2 points over the last 10 games for Iowa.

-Brice Sensabaugh is scoring 16.4 points per game with 5.2 rebounds and 0.9 assists for the Buckeyes.
-Justice Sueing is averaging 12.8 points and 5.2 rebounds while shooting 46.7% over the last 10 games for Ohio State.
+Brice Sensabaugh averages 2.0 made 3-pointers per game for the Buckeyes, scoring 16.4 points while shooting 43.0% from beyond the arc.
+Justice Sueing is averaging 12.8 points and 5.2 rebounds over the past 10 games for Ohio State.

 LAST 10 GAMES: Hawkeyes: 7-3, averaging 78.9 points, 30.9 rebounds, 16.0 assists, 7.0 steals and 4.0 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 74.6 points per game.